The IPKat slipped up in failing to note the battle between

 * Best of the Blogs, Times Online, 21 August 2008

-* Listed as one of Managing Intellectual Property magazine's Fifty Most Influential People of 2005 and again in 2011
+* Listed as one of Managing Intellectual Property magazine's Fifty Most Influential People of 2005, 2011, 2013 and 2014

 2 comments: